 The only known cause of mesothelioma is asbestos exposure.
 When someone disturbs asbestos by working with or around it, they could easily inhale its microscopic fibers.

-The human body cannot break down the fibers.
+The human body cannot break down asbestos fibers.
 Over time, healthy cells in the body are mutated into cancerous ones by these asbestos fibers.

 Why are veterans at risk of mesothelioma?